thoughtsunificator/manifesto/README.md

 - Write documentation for every types of users not just for your buddies.
 - Intuitive but not repetitive; aims for a progressive user/developer experience with well thought and minimal default behaviors.
 - Think about the stack from the very bottom of it up to the highest heights (is it extensible? can it be easily debugged?).
+- Making software is good, maintaining them alive is even better.
+Learn from the past by looking at the state of other OSS projects and what can be done (better) to keep people afloat.

 What about you?
 What's your manifesto?